Shah Niyaz Ahmad: Education

 His primary education started at home under the guidance of his maternal grandfather Sa'id-ud-din.
 Later he was educated at Madrasa Faqriya Delhi.
 He completed his education including Quran, Hadith, Tafseer, Fiqh at the age of 15.
 He then became a teacher there.
-He later became the principal of the madarsa.
+He later became the principal of the madrasa.

 Initiation in Sufi Order

 Niyaz got his Sufi training from Sayed Fakhar-uddin Muhammad Dehalvi, also known as Fakhr-e-Jahan, in Bareilly, (Uttar Pradesh, India).
 Later, Niyaz was inducted in Qadiriyya order by Abdullah Shah Baghdadi, who was direct descendant of Abdul Qadir Jilani.
 Shah Niyaz also received spiritual blessings from other saints of other Sufi orders.
 He was initiated in Qadiriyya order by Syed Abdullah Baghdadi and Mohi-ud-din Diyasnami, in Chisti-Nizami order by Moulana Fakhar-e-Jahan and Said-ud-din, in Suharwardi order by Fakhar-e-Jahan, and in Chisti-Sabri-Naqshbandi order by Shah Rahmat-ul-lah.

 The Sufi order he established is known as the Niyazi Silsila.